pedrada88/crossembeddings-twitter/README.md

 *Note 1:* All words are lowercased.

+*Note 2:* All emoji have been unified into a single neutral encoding across languages (no skin modifiers).

-*Note 2:* If you would like to convert the vector txt files to *bin*, you can use [convertvec](https://github.com/marekrei/convertvec).
+*Note 3:* If you would like to convert the vector txt files to *bin*, you can use [convertvec](https://github.com/marekrei/convertvec).

 ### Reference paper